 This way, you can create fully customized search forms and place them anywhere across your site.

-Since we want to make custom ACF fields searchable throughout the site in this tutorial, we’ll configure the Default search engine.
+Since you want to make custom ACF fields searchable, you will need to configure the Default search engine.

 Step 3: Make ACF Fields Searchable